ethanwiebe/builder/README.md

 #### Directories

-The directories `sourceDir`, `objectDir`, and `outputDir` can be specified which will tell builder where to look for source, object, and output files respectively.
-They can be specified by either a string with the directory name (`"example/path/to/src"`), or a list of strings that will be joined together to form the path (`["example", "path", "to", "src"]`).
+The directories `sourceDir`, `objectDir`, and `outputDir` can be specified which will tell builder where to find source, object, and output files respectively.
+They can be specified by either a string with the directory name `"example/path/to/dir"`, or a list of strings that will be joined together to form the path `["example", "path", "to", "dir"]`.
 The list approach supports the resolving of `%` flags.

 #### Commands

 Aside from `compileCmd` and `linkCmd` there are also `preCmds` and `postCmds` that are run before compilation and after linking respectively.
-These commands are lists of either strings, which will just be run as is, or of lists which will be concatenated together with special flag resolution.
+These commands are either a list of strings, each of which will be run as is, or a list of lists of strings, each of which will be concatenated into a final string and run.
 Any command that returns a non-zero error code will halt the build process.

 ### Installation